niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 Options that control how WWWOFFLE behaves when it is online.
 ITEM pragma-no-cache
 [<URL-SPEC>] pragma-no-cache = yes | no
 Whether to request a new copy of a page if the request from the client has 'Pragma: no-cache' (default=yes).
+This option takes precedence over the request-changed and request-changed-once options.
 ITEM cache-control-no-cache
 [<URL-SPEC>] cache-control-no-cache = yes | no
 Whether to request a new copy of a page if the request from the client has 'Cache-Control: no-cache' (default=yes).
+This option takes precedence over the request-changed and request-changed-once options.
 ITEM cache-control-max-age-0
 [<URL-SPEC>] cache-control-max-age-0 = yes | no
 Whether to request a new copy of a page if the request from the client has 'Cache-Control: max-age=0' (default=yes).
+This option takes precedence over the request-changed and request-changed-once options.
+ITEM cookies-force-refresh
+[<URL-SPEC>] cookies-force-refresh = yes | no
+Whether to force the refresh of a page if the request from the client contains a cookie (default=no).
+This option takes precedence over the request-changed and request-changed-once options.
 ITEM request-changed
 [<URL-SPEC>] request-changed = (time)
 While online pages will only be fetched if the cached version is older than this specified time in seconds (default=600).
 Setting this value negative will indicate that cached pages are always used while online.
 Longer times can be specified with a 'm', 'h', 'd' or 'w' suffix for minutes, hours, days or weeks (e.g. 10m=600).